threatwinds/api-docs/ingest/comment.md

 Comments can be used for various purposes in threat intelligence:

-1. **Analyst Notes**: Add observations or analysis about an entity
+1. **Analyst Notes**: add observations or analysis of an entity
-2. **Context Information**: Provide additional context that might not fit in standard attributes
+2. **Context Information**: provide additional context that might not fit in standard attributes
-3. **Investigation Updates**: Document findings during an investigation
+3. **Investigation Updates**: document findings during an investigation
-4. **Collaboration**: Share insights with team members
+4. **Collaboration**: share insights with team members
-5. **Historical Records**: Keep track of changes or observations over time